Ottoman wars in Europe: 1526–1566: Conquest of the Kingdom of Hungary

-Since 1360s Hungary confronted with the Ottoman Empire.
+Since the 1360s Hungary confronted the Ottoman Empire.
 The Kingdom of Hungary led several crusades, campaigns and carried out several defence battles and sieges against the Ottomans.
 Hungary bore the brunt of the Ottoman wars in Europe during the 15th century and successfully halted the Ottoman advance.
 From 1490, after the death of King Matthias of Hungary, the royal power declined.
 In 1521, Hungary was invaded by Sultan Suleiman the Magnificent, the border fortress Belgrade considered as the key and southern gate of the Kingdom of Hungary, after two previous sieges, the Ottomans captured this stronghold by the Third Siege of Belgrade.
 The Sultan launched an attack against the weakened kingdom, whose smaller army was defeated in 1526 at the Battle of Mohács and King Louis II of Hungary died.

 After the Ottoman victory in the Battle of Mohács in 1526, only the southwestern part of the Kingdom of Hungary was actually conquered.
 The Ottoman campaign continued between 1526 and 1556 with small campaigns and major summer invasions – troops would return south of the Balkan Mountains before winter.
 In 1529, they mounted their first major attack on the Austrian Habsburg monarchy, attempting to conquer the city of Vienna (siege of Vienna).
 In 1532, another attack on Vienna with 60,000 troops in the main army was held up by the small fort (800 defenders) of Kőszeg in western Hungary, fighting a suicidal battle.
 The invading troops were held up until winter was close and the Habsburg Empire had assembled a force of 80,000 at Vienna.
 The Ottoman troops returned home through Styria, laying waste to the country.